How can I remove Read-Only Contacts from my phone?

 As much as we’d like to go into detail, this is the simplest option – all you have to do is delete and reinstall the app associated with those read-only contacts.
 Those contacts will be removed from your cellphone if you restore them.

-Using a third-party app (method #4)
+Method #4: Using a third-party app

 We’ll use a third-party application called Easy Contacts Erase to delete the read-only contacts in this case.
 It is not necessary to utilize the specific app; any other software accessible on the Google Play Store would suffice.
 Check to see whether they work and if there are enough favorable user reviews to persuade you to download the app.